Our Focus

 Mission

-Our mission is to develop practical and lasting solutions to tackle sanitation and climate change in Africa.
+Our mission is to develop practical and lasting solutions to address sanitation and climate change in Africa.

 OUR PROJECTS